 At KPMG, we imagine a future where all Australians are united by our shared past, present, future and humanity.
 In this future, the cultures, histories, rights and voices of Aboriginal and Torres Strait Islander People are heard, understood and respected.

 Guided by our purpose to ‘Inspire Confidence, Empower Change’, we are committed to placing truth-telling, self-determination and cultural safety at the centre of our approach.
 We aspire to push ourselves further and be more courageous in our actions.
 Our vision is that every Aboriginal and Torres Strait Islander person has equal opportunity to chart a future for themselves, their families, and communities.

-This RAP is a reflection of our decade long reconciliation journey – a journey of which we are immensely proud.
-We have forged deep relationships with our Indigenous partners, organisations and communities and learnt much about the history, rich culture and traditions of the First Australians.
+KPMG’s third Elevate RAP is a reflection of our 15 year long reconciliation journey – a journey of which we are immensely proud.
+We have forged deep relationships with Indigenous partners, organisations and communities and learned much about the histories, rich cultures and traditions of the First Australians.

 Our 2021-2025 RAP is focused around three areas aligned with the refreshed Closing the Gap targets.

 These will guide the long term strategic direction of the firm’s reconciliation efforts:

 For our people:

 Develop a cultural safety plan and measurement framework to improve the cultural awareness and competency of our people and ensure KPMG’s Indigenous staff are respected and valued.

 This will be informed by research, the opinions and experiences of KPMG’s Indigenous Network and select external partners.